Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-D0LY0PxkSJM.md

 ---
-title: "Q&A: I would be interested to see your in-house roadmap"
+title: "December 8th, 2020 Livestream Q&A: I would be interested to see your in-house roadmap"
 date: "2020-12-08"
 layout: transcript
 topics: